 - Interactive screens and connected tables to facilitate team projects.

 The health crisis has made us realize something essential: technology and distance learning cannot replace the school we know.
 Tomorrow’s classroom may be digital, but the benefits of artificial intelligence, video lectures and other technologies will serve primarily as teaching tools for teachers.
 Emotional and social intelligence will remain crucial to students’ personal development.

 Diploma fraud is a challenge for training institutions and recruiters.
 In ten years, it will be impossible to lie or cheat on your diploma or resume.
 The skills highlighted by the students will also be securely certified using the blockchain for education.
 The blockchain is a technology that, if it becomes widespread, will make accreditations verifiable, transferable, unfalsifiable, and future-proof anywhere in the world and all educational institutions.
 Each student will be able to share their digital credentials with proof of acquisition for recruiters and keep track of them throughout their lives.
 The traceability of accreditations enabled by the blockchain will enable lifelong learning.

 BCdiploma: 100% blockchain diplomas and micro-certifications

-BCdiploma offers blockchain-based digital diplomas, certificates, badges and micro-certifications.
+BCdiploma offers blockchain-based digital diplomas, certificates, open badges and micro credentials.
 Through a dedicated platform, training professionals can create, issue and manage tamper-proof, verifiable and secure certifications.
 More reliable, more effective and more authentic, BCdiploma certifications are the innovation towards tomorrow’s digital school.